hackclub/solder/src/pages/leaders.md

 The only prerequisite: make an accepted submission yourself first!

-To start, message @acon in slack!
+To start, message @acon in slack, and join the #solder-leaders channel!